Sekenre/cbor-ordered-map-spec/CBOR_Ordered_Map.md

 thus discarding any order information.
 Encoding as a standard map with Canonical encoding will also discard the original order of keys.

-## Canonical CBOR
+## Deterministic Encoding

-Canonical encoding is handled in the same way as a CBOR array.
-Using this tag will prevent re-ordering the keys when encoding canonically.
+Deterministic encoding [6] is handled in the same way as a CBOR array.
+Using this tag will prevent re-ordering the keys when encoding.

 ## Examples